MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-access-user-context.md

 For steps on how to configure an app using the Azure app registration portal, see [Register your app](/graph/auth-register-app-v2).

-With the OAuth 2.0 client credentials grant flow, your app authenticates directly at the Microsoft identity platform endpoint using the application ID assigned by Azure AD and the client secret that you create using the portal.
+With the OAuth 2.0 client credentials grant flow, your app authenticates directly at the Microsoft identity platform endpoint using the application ID assigned by Microsoft Entra ID and the client secret that you create using the portal.

 ### Configure permissions